Rudrakshbhardwaj01/MNSIT-From-Scratch/README.md

 ## About

-**MNIST From Scratch** is an educational project for understanding neural networks by building a digit classifier for the MNIST dataset, step by step.
-Here, you will find:
+**MNIST From Scratch** is an educational project for learning about neural networks by constructing a digit classifier for the MNIST dataset from the ground up.
+This repository guides you through:

 - Manual data loading and preprocessing (using NumPy)
-- Building a neural network from scratch
+- Building a neural network from scratch with multiple layers
-- Forward and backward propagation
+- Implementing forward and backward propagation
-- Training loop with gradient descent
+- Training the model using gradient descent
-- Performance evaluation
+- Evaluating model performance

 ---

 ## Features

-- **Pure Python + NumPy:** No external ML frameworks required
+- **Pure Python + NumPy:** No external ML frameworks required.
-- **Jupyter Notebook Implementation:** All logic and explanations are contained in a notebook for easy learning and experimentation
+- **Jupyter Notebook Implementation:** All logic and explanations are contained in a notebook for easy learning and experimentation.
-- **Manual Model Construction:** Forward and backward passes coded manually
+- **Manual Model Construction:** Forward and backward passes coded by hand.
-- **Configurable Architecture:** Easily modify the network structure and hyperparameters
+- **Configurable Architecture:** Easily modify the network structure and hyperparameters.

 ---